 Burial Assistance

-For those in need, the Needs Assessment Unit (NAU) can provide financial support to bury loved ones.
-They can give families a maximum of CI$2,500 towards funeral packages and/or a maximum of CI$1,200 towards a vault.
-You will need will need to visit the NAU office, fill out the required forms, along with any supporting documents, and wait to be assessed by one of the officers.
-They are located on 55 South Church Street, George Town.
+For those in need, the Department of Financial Assistance (formerly the Needs Assessment Unit) can provide financial support to bury loved ones.
+They can give families a maximum of CI$3,500 towards funeral packages and/or a maximum of CI$1,200 towards a vault.
+The forms can be downloaded on the website and emailed to the Department of Financial Assistance, along with any supporting documents.
 Tel: (345) 946 0024.

 Funeral Homeskeyboard_arrow_right